 ― Erin McKean

 “Scars are but evidence of life,” Coquette said.
-“Evidence of choices to be learned from…evidence of wounds…wounds inflicted of mistakes…wounds we choose to allow the healing of.
-We likewise choose to see them, that we may not make the same mistakes again.”
+“Evidence of choices to be learned from…evidence of wounds… mistakes… healing.
+We choose to see them, so that we may not make the same mistakes again.”

 ― Marcia Lynn McClure, The Whispered Kiss